inbo/n2khab/README.md

 It is wise to first think about the scope of your function (or your proposed enhancement of an exisiting one), and talk it through with other collaborators:

-- functions that are of broader interest than Natura 2000, better go to the [inborutils](https://inbo.github.io/inborutils/) or a separate package;
+- functions that are of broader interest than Natura 2000, better go to [inborutils](https://inbo.github.io/inborutils/) or a separate package;
 - functions that will only be relevant to a specific _N2KHAB_ project, are better developed in the project-specific repo.

-You will find inspiration for positioning your own function in the [n2khab-monitoring](https://github.com/inbo/n2khab-monitoring) repo (which centralizes planning and workflow documentation in N2KHAB monitoring).
+For more inspiration on where to put your own function, look into the [n2khab-monitoring](https://github.com/inbo/n2khab-monitoring) repo (which centralizes planning and workflow documentation in N2KHAB monitoring).

 You will want to look at the file `src/manage_package.R` to get some useful packaging commands and developing tips.